 Discuss the features of the political culture of Pakistan.
 CSS Pakistan Affairs Solved Paper 2020 | CSS Pakistan Affairs Solved Past Papers by Cssprepforum | FPSC Solved Past Papers

-In this question, the examiner demands from you to briefly describe the salient features of Pakistan’s political culture.
-So, you are required to take a stance and prove it till the end of your question.
+In this question, the examiner demands from you briefly describe the salient features of Pakistan’s political culture.
+So, you are required to take a stance and prove it by the end of your question.
 Along with this, you have to write the current scenario after the introduction.
 Maintaining brevity, along with proper articulation and relevance, would help the aspirants fetch the maximum number.

 Despite having been filtered through the sieve of constitutional evolution, the salient attributes of Pakistan’s political culture are a mirror reflection of the predecessor British legacy.

 2- An overview of the current scenario of Pakistan’s political culture